 Are you interested in joining COAST?
 We are always looking for new team members and collaborators.

-Qualifications: Candidates have an M.S. degree in Mechanical, Civil, Environmental, or Coastal Engineering or a related field.
+Qualifications: Candidates should have been awarded a B.S.
+(M.S. is preferred) degree in Civil, Environmental, or Coastal Engineering or a related field.
 The ideal candidate will have experience with computer programming /scripting (Matlab, Fortran, Python, R, bash scripting, etc.), the Linux command line, and GIS.
-Experience with coastal hydrodynamic models (ADCIRC, DELFT3D, XBEACH, etc.) and fieldwork (ADCP, pressure sensors, GPS RTK) is a plus.
-Strong communication and writing skills and the ability to work within a lab group setting are essential.
-Although it is not necessary to have all these skills at the start, the ideal candidate will be willing to learn from others and motivated to self-teach skills.
+Strong communication and writing skills are essential and the ability to work within a lab group setting.
+Ideal candidates will have previous experience working with storm surge models (e.g., ADCIRC) and/or developing unstructured finite element meshes.
+Although it is not necessary to have all of these skills initially, the ideal candidate will have a willingness to learn from others and the motivation to self-teach skills.

-Please contact Dr. Matthew Bilskie by email at firstname.lastname@example.org with the subject heading “UGA COAST Graduate Student Inquiry – Estuarine Modeling” and provide a cover letter, CV and contact information for at least three references.
+Please contact Dr. Matthew Bilskie by email at email@example.com with the subject heading “UGA Graduate Student Inquiry – NOPP” and provide a cover letter, CV and contact information for at least three references.